 - Applying materials and textures (“painting” of the computer model: mapping the texture coordinates, preparing the texture images, setting up the scene lighting etc.);

 - Detailing: creating and “painting” all of the remaining details [this is the the current stage].
 I already recreated the landing gear, and the R-1820 engine.
 This spring I will recreate all the external details, then I will dig into the cockpit interior;

 I am going to create a precise model, thus the whole process takes me more months than I expected.
 One of the reasons is that I am simultaneously recreating all Dauntless versions.
 What’s more, I have to suspend this work for every winter, because of my daily business projects.
 At the end of 2018 I completed p.
 3. However, in May 2019 a friend helped me to find at NASM a microfilm set that contains the original Douglas blueprints of the SBD/A-24.
 At the beginning of June I ordered copies of these microfilms.
 I received them in November, ordered their scans, which I ultimately received in January 2020.
 In February 2020 I started organizing these SBD blueprints for my purposes.
 Now I am going to review the geometry of my 3D model, applying the data I will find in the original Douglas drawings.
 (In this way I will also discover the true error range in the measurements that I made using less direct methods, like the photo matching).
 I will keep posting in this blog on the progress of this work.

-In this case I am also going to use the original blueprints.
-Fortunately, today you can simply purchase a set of the scanned P-40 microfilms from some Internet portals.
-I will write a post about it in August.
+In this case I also used the original blueprints.
+Fortunately, today you can get scans of original P-40s microfilms from some Internet portals.
 (These blueprints were not available in the time when I built this model).
 I wrote a few posts on this subject between August and December 2019.